 Below, we’ll discuss domestic abuse and the options available to those looking to escape a violent marriage.

 Prioritise Safety above All Else

 Before we discuss the divorce process, the first and most important thing to consider is the safety of yourself and your children.
 Protecting yourself is vital at all times and, to do so, your best option is to contact the police.
 If your partner is arrested for domestic abuse but refuses to leave the family home, it’s essential to find alternative accommodation until the matter is resolved.
 Many organisations exist to help those in abusive marriages find somewhere safe to stay.
 The police will also provide you with a crime number, which will be vital if you need to prove to the courts that your partner has been abusive.

 The police may implement a bail condition that prevents your partner from staying at the family home, although this will usually be a short-term solution.
 If you don’t have any alternative accommodation available, you should consider an occupation order, which will allow you to regulate who is allowed to live in and enter the surrounding area of your home.
 If you are able to remove an abusive partner from the property, it will give you the peace of mind to continue with the divorce process without violent repercussions or additional stress.

 - Separated for five years (without consent)

 If you’re wondering whether or not domestic abuse is considered “unreasonable behaviour”, it most certainly is.
-Any form of abuse — be it physical, emotional, sexual, or verbal — will provide you will the necessary grounds to apply for divorce.
-If you have a crime number — or numbers — from previous abuse-related incidents, this will demonstrate to the court that abuse has occurred: a fact that cannot be disputed by your partner.
+Any form of abuse — be it physical, emotional, sexual, or verbal — will provide you with the necessary grounds to apply for divorce.
+If you have a crime number — or numbers — from previous abuse-related incidents, this will demonstrate to the court that abuse has occurred; a fact that cannot be disputed by your partner.

 Hire a Specialist Family Lawyer